NeuralStorm/Behavioral-Control-Programs/Primate_Joystick_Pull/readme.md

 ---
 ### `correct_reward_dur`

 Duration of the water reward when classification is correct in seconds.
+Can be specified for specific cues by prefixing the value with the cue name and `:`.
+The unprefixed value is used as the default if no cue specific value is specified.

+Example: `correct_reward_dur,bOval:1,bRectangle:2,3`

 ---
 ### `classify_wait_time` (optional)

-Period of time to wait for spikes after the event type specified by `classification_event` occures in seconds.
+Period of time to wait for spikes after the event type specified by `classification_event` occurs in seconds.
 Defaults to `post_time_ms` converted to seconds.

 ---
 ### `classify_wait_mode` (optional)